-The audit or review plan may be submitted for approval to the ERA by:
+The audit or review plan may be submitted for approval to the ERA by the:

-- the auditor, with the licensee's consent.
-In this case, the auditor should also provide a copy of the audit or review plan to the licensee
+- Auditor, with the licensee's consent.
+In this case, the auditor should also provide a copy of the audit or review plan to the licensee. - Licensee.

-or

-- the licensee.